NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

 ## Step 5: Conclusion

-You were able to create your first extension utilizing the template.
+We were able to create an extension utilizing the template.
 Where to go from here?

-We only covered the two Meshs that you can create but can you code the other Meshs as well?
+We only covered the two Meshs that can be created but is it possible to code the other Meshs as well?
 It would look something like this:
 ![spawnprim_tut_png15](images/spawnprim_tutorial15.png)

-If you would like to see the full code for it see below.
+To see the full code for it see below.

 ---